IKOR-GmbH/sip-framework/docs-snapshot/README.md

 Once you have your adapter you can do the following steps:

 - Run `mvn clean install`
-- Crate common Data Model inside domain module
+- Crate common Data Model inside domain package
-- Add necessary dependencies to each module
+- Add necessary dependencies
 - Add RouteBuilders inside "sink" package in connectors
 - Add classes which transform system data models to or from common domain model in "transformers" package in connectors (if needed)
 - Add any configuration classes for a specific system inside "config" package in connectors
 - Add general integration configuration in application.yml found inside resources
-- Run SIPApplication found inside project root
+- Run SIPApplication found inside base package
 - After the application is up and running you can check SIP's management API under [localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ### Framework version upgrade